vermont42/ProgrammaticLayout/README.md

 The explanation of `BreedBrowseVC`'s definition applies to this definition as well.

 9\.
-As in Step 7, in the `Views` group, create a file called `CreditsView.swift` and give it the following contents:
+In the `Views` group, create a file called `CreditsView.swift` and give it the following contents:

 ```
 import UIKit